Upland Brewing Company: History

 Upland Brewing Company was founded in 1998 by Marc Sattinger, Russ Levitt and Dean LaPlante.
 The brewery takes its name from the Indiana Uplands, a geographic region of southern Indiana, with Bloomington being near their northern terminus.
 In 1998, distribution of bottles and kegs began and the brewpub opened its doors.
-The first beers on tap were the Wheat Ale, Pale Ale, and Bad Elmer's Porter.
 The brewpub began serving food the following year.
 Growing to be a Central Indiana staple, by 2004 its distribution had reached all 92 counties of Indiana.
-In 2006, ownership changed hands to a group of local investors remains 100% family owned.
+Upland Brewing was ranked as the state's second-largest microbrewery, producing 4,200 barrels in 2005.

+Ownership changed in 2006 when Sattinger retired and sold the company to Douglas G. Dayhoff, an Indiana University graduate.
+The brewery installed a solar water-heating system in 2009, acting on an internal sustainability commitment supported with a grant from the Indiana Department of Energy.
+In late 2009 a second location known as the "Indy Tasting Room" opened in Indianapolis at 49th Street and College Avenue.
 By 2010, distribution had expanded to include ales and lagers throughout Indiana and in parts of Kentucky, Ohio, Illinois, and Wisconsin with small batch sour ales selling only through its tap room.
-In 2016, Upland began limited distribution nationally after adding a wood-aged sour beer production facility and is currently distributing in 20+ markets across the country.

-In 2009 a second location known as the Indy Tasting Room opened in Indianapolis in the Meridian-Kessler/south Broad Ripple neighborhood.
 In 2012, a new brewing facility and bar was opened on the west side of Bloomington.
 This 37,000 square foot facility became the primary brewing facility for Upland, encompassing their everyday and seasonal lineup.
 The old brewery on 11th Street was scaled down to become a research and development site for Upland's growing Belgian-style sour and wild ale program.
-Also in 2012, Upland obtained the rights to Champagne Velvet, a pre-prohibition pilsener originally made by Terre Haute Brewing Co in 1902, and began brewing and distributing the classic brew under the Upland name.
 In 2013, Upland expanded further north with the addition of the Carmel Tap House, their second site to serve food.
+Dayhoff hired Indianapolis ad agency Young & Laramore to update the Upland logo, unveiled in 2014.
 In the summer of 2016, Upland opened a new restaurant location in Columbus.
 It is fixed in the old Columbus Pump House building downtown, giving it the name "The Pump House".
 Later that same year, Upland opened The Wood Shop to serve as the home for their sour ale production, located next door to the Bloomington Brewpub.
+Doug Dayhoff stepped down as president of Upland Brewing in 2017.

 The Indy Tasting Room was renovated in 2018 and in 2019 saw a restaurant added on.
 The expanded space became known as 'Upland College Ave' due to its location at 49th & College Avenue.
-Upland's seventh location and fifth restaurant is set to open in mid-2019 in the Fountain Square neighborhood and will be known as 'Upland FSQ'.
+Upland's seventh location and fifth restaurant opened mid-2019 in the Fountain Square neighborhood and is known as 'Upland FSQ'.
+Upland FSQ features a graphic mural designed by Oregon artist Dustin Klein.
+Eddie DeSalle, previously a strategic consultant for Upland, was named president in July 2022.
+Upland opened a taproom location on 82nd Street in Indianapolis in December 2022, but did not renew its lease in 2026 and closed at the end of March that year.

+Beers

+Upland Brewing produces seven year-round beers, a dozen rotating seasonal beers, tap-room exclusives, and a number of collaboration brews.